deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

 {: .dg-figure}

-This graphs the ratio of load+render times for Fastly (`cdn1` variant, the best one) versus Cloudfront (`cdn0`), split by the users' countries - anything on the right, Fastly wins.
+This graphs the ratio of load+render times for Fastly (`cdn1` variant, the best one) versus Cloudfront (`cdn0`, our pre-existing set up), split by the users' countries - anything on the right, Fastly wins.

 The error bars are for _p < 0.05_, not good enough for Science or Nature but generally accepted as good enough for multivariate tests in tech companies.